Harishshanmugamm/online-food-ordering-system-Python-OOPS/README.md

 ```

 # Usage
-  .
-Login or Register: Start by logging in or registering as a user.
+  * Login or Register: Start by logging in or registering as a user.
 Alternatively, you can continue as a guest.
-  .
-Browse Restaurants: View available restaurants, sort them by rating or price, and browse their menus.
+  *  Browse Restaurants: View available restaurants, sort them by rating or price, and browse their menus.
-  .
-Search: Use the search feature to find a restaurant or a specific food item.
+  * Search: Use the search feature to find a restaurant or a specific food item.
-  .
-Place Orders: If you’re logged in, add food items to your cart, and proceed to checkout with your preferred payment method.
+  * Place Orders: If you’re logged in, add food items to your cart, and proceed to checkout with your preferred payment method.
-  .
-Guest Mode: If using guest mode, you can only browse menus and restaurants without placing any orders.
+  * Guest Mode: If using guest mode, you can only browse menus and restaurants without placing any orders.

+# Project Structure
 ```
-#Project Structure

 |-- Controllers
 |   |-- FoodManager.py     # Manages food items and restaurants